occivink/mpv-scripts/README.md

 # encode.lua

+**You need ffmpeg in your PATH (or in the same folder as mpv) for this script to work.**

 Make an extract of the currently playing video using `ffmpeg`.
-Press the binding once to set the beginning of the extract.
-Press a second time to set the end and start encoding.
+Press the configured binding to set the beginning of the extract.
+Then, press ENTER to set the end and start encoding.
 This script defines a command that you can bind in your `input.conf` like so:
 ```
 e script-message-to encode set-timestamp